Sofia Rosinsky: Personal life

 Rosinsky's mother is actress K. Louise Middleton, studied with acting coach Sanford Meisner.
 She began acting at age five.
+She is half-Jewish on her father's side, whose family is from Ukraine.

 Career

-Rosinsky is known for her role in the 2022 Amazon Prime series "Paper Girls" portraying Mackenzie "Mac" Coyle.
-She is also known for the 2016 horror film The Other Side of the Door, for which she won a Young Artist Award, as well as a Young Entertainer Award for Best Performance in a Feature Film – Leading Young Actress.
-She was awarded best actress for the 48 Hour Film Project film, Zoe and the Prince.
-In 2018, Rosinsky won the "Breakthrough Director" award from the Hollywood Reel Independent Film Festival for the short film Faery.
+Rosinsky had a role in the 2016 horror film The Other Side of the Door.
+In 2018, Rosinsky starred in the short film Faery, alongside Tessa Ferrer and William Ostrander.
+The film was directed by her sister and producer partner, actor Alexis Rosinsky, who won the "Breakthrough Director" award at the Hollywood Reel Independent Film Festival for the film.

-In 2019, Rosinsky played Zora Morris in the Disney Channel television series Fast Layne.
+In 2019, Rosinsky played Zora Morris in the Disney Channel television miniseries Fast Layne.
 In April 2021, she was cast in a co-leading role of Mac Coyle on the Amazon Prime Video science-fiction television series Paper Girls, which was released in July 2022.